 What is not worth your time, as a dentist?

 - Putting out fires at work that don’t require your attention

 - Watching the news or sports (at work)

 - You get the point!

 I see so many dentists, “Step over dollars to pick up pennies,” meaning they are so focused on stuff that has LOW money and time value, that they are missing HIGH value activities.

-I suspect it is because dentists gravitate to where they are comfortable, but that doesn’t mean it is productive.
-Therefore, there is a short term benefit and feeling from easy low effort work, but that leads to a long term failure and missed opportunities.
+I suspect it is because dentists gravitate to activities where they are comfortable, but that doesn’t mean those activities contribute to productivity.
+You may experience a short term benefit or feeling of accomplishment from easy low effort work, but losing focus leads to missed opportunities and long term failure.